Aashiq2930/Aashiq2930/README.md

 ---

 <p align="center">
-  💡 “Machines learn — but developers like me teach them how to think.”
+  💡 “Teaching machines to learn is an art — and I’m the artist behind the art.”
 </p>